rollingedit/YouTube-Album-Splitter/README.md

 - Prompts for a YouTube link instead of making users edit commands.
 - Lets you process multiple links in one session.
 - Lets you type `aac` from the same prompt to convert existing Opus files in the output folder to AAC `.m4a` for apps/devices that need AAC.
-- Rejects obvious non-YouTube links immediately instead of wasting time updating tools.
+- Rejects obvious non-YouTube links immediately, instead of wasting time updating tools.
 - Accepts normal YouTube, mobile YouTube, YouTube Music, and `youtu.be` links.
 - Treats each pasted link as one selected video, even if the URL includes a playlist.
 - Prefers YouTube's best available Opus audio.